webmaster-exit-1/terminal-assistant/README.md

 #### Usage

-Run `LM-Studio Beta Linux appimage` (From the "How to use" #3 section) <br>
+Run `LM-Studio Beta Linux appimage` (From the "How to use" #3 section) </br>
-- download model, open the server section via left side tab, load model and start server. <br>
+- download model, open the server section via left side tab, load model and start server. </br>
-- The server will be waiting for terminal_assistant to be started. <br>
+- The server will be waiting for terminal_assistant to be started. </br>

 Run the `terminal-assistant.py` file using the python command. </br>
 `"Enter"` To respond with text </br>